 There are 134 NC Pre-K slots available in Person County and these services are currently provided at three local child serving agencies:

 Are you seeking care for a child who will be 4 years old by August 31st?
 We accept applications year-round!
-Enrollment for the 2021-22 school year is now open.
-Download the application HERE!
+Enrollment for the 2023-24 school year is now open.
+Download the application in english HERE or in spanish HERE!

 For more information about the Person County NC PreK program, please contact Courtney Harding at (336) 599-3773 or email@example.com.